Scarborough Port of Call

 Transport

-Blue Band Maxi taxis are the most popular form of transport; they have set routes and prices, but no schedule and are not reliable after 9pm.
+Blue Band Maxi Taxis are the most popular form of transport; they have set routes and prices, but no real schedule and are not reliable after 9pm.
 Regular taxis are identified with an 'H' on the number plate.
 Buses are run by PTSC from the terminal at Sangster's Hill in Scarborough.
-Cars can be rented from numerous companies with rates starting from $40 per day.
+Cars can be rented from numerous companies.

 Attractions

-Close to town is Pigeon Point beach which is great for sun-bathers.
-Fort King George is worth a visit for a historical perspective on the area, while nature lovers and tweeters will should visit the X rainforest reserve - the oldest protected forest in the western hemisphere - where among other treasures is the three-tiered Argyle waterfall can be seen.
-Off shore snorkeling is another good option.
-The are countless excellent beaches around the island.
+Close to town is Pigeon Point Beach which is the most celebrated on the island, although countless special beaches await travellers.
+Fort King George is worth a visit for a historical perspective on the area, while nature lovers and bird watchers should visit the Main Ridge Forest Reserve - the oldest protected forest in the western hemisphere - where treasures include the three-tiered Argyle Waterfall.
+Offshore snorkelling is another good option, with the bird sanctuary island of Little Tobago a favourite excursion.

 Restaurants